London–Sydney Marathon: Result

 Roger Clark established an early lead through the first genuinely treacherous leg, from Sivas to Erzincan in Turkey, averaging almost 60 mph in his Lotus Cortina for the 170 mi stage.
-Despite losing time in Pakistan and India, he maintained his lead to the end of the Asian section in Bombay, with Simo Lampinen's Ford Taunus second and Lucien Bianchi's DS21 in third.
+Despite losing time in Pakistan and India, he maintained his lead to the end of the Asian section in Bombay, with Simo Lampinen's Ford Taunus second and Lucien Bianchi's Citroën DS in third.

 However, once into Australia, Clark suffered several setbacks.
-A piston failure dropped him to third, and would have cost him a finish had he not been able to cannibalise fellow Ford Motor Company driver Eric Jackson's car for parts.
+A piston failure dropped him to third, and would have cost him a finish had he not been able to cannibalise fellow Ford driver Eric Jackson's car for parts.
 After repairs were effected, he suffered what should have been a terminal rear differential failure.
 Encountering a Cortina by the roadside, he persuaded the initially reluctant owner to sell his rear axle and resumed once more, although at the cost of 80 minutes' delay while it was replaced.

 This left Lucien Bianchi and co-driver Jean-Claude Ogier in the Citroën DS in the lead ahead of Gilbert Staepelaere/Simo Lampinen in the German Ford Taunus, with Andrew Cowan in the Hillman Hunter 3rd.
 Then Staepelaere's Taunus hit a gate post, breaking a track rod.
 This left Cowan in second position and Paddy Hopkirk's Austin 1800 in third place.
 Approaching the Nowra checkpoint at the end of the penultimate stage with only 98 mi to Sydney, the Frenchmen were involved in a head-on collision with a motorist who mistakenly entered a closed course, wrecking their Citroën DS and hospitalising the pair.

 Hopkirk, the first driver on the scene (ahead of Cowan on the road, but behind on penalties) stopped to tend to the injured and extinguish the flames in the burning cars.
 Andrew Cowan, next on the scene, also slowed but was waved through with the message that everything was under control.
 Hopkirk rejoined the rally, and neither he nor Cowan lost penalties in this stage.
 So Andrew Cowan, who had requested "a car to come last" from the Chrysler factory on the assumption that only half a dozen drivers would even reach Sydney, took victory in his Hillman Hunter and claimed the £10,000 prize.
 Hopkirk finished second, while Australian Ian Vaughan was third in a factory-entered Ford XT Falcon GT.
 Ford Australia won the Teams' Prize with their three Falcons GTs, placing 3rd, 6th and 8th.